bestdev1212/wallet-connect-react-ethersjs/README.md

 Once you have MetaMask installed, we are ready to start coding...

-## Step 1: Install Our Libraries
+## Step 1: Install Libraries

-We'll be using Create React App with a TypeScript template to build our app.
+I will be using Create React App with a TypeScript template to build the app.
 We don't use a lot of TypeScript in the tutorial but it's a good way to dip your toes in if you haven't used it before.

 To create the app, open up a console and execute the following instructions: